digis-georoc/class-library/README.md

 The classification schemes included was guided by the community resource Geoplotters (Sheldrick, 2026), and also includes the geological provinces of Hasterok et al. (2022).

 ### *Class_library* schema
-All classification schemes included in our library and their references are contained within a single database namespace schema (ie. “database folder”), called *class_library*.
+All classification schemes included in our library and their references are contained within a single database schema, called *class_library*.
-Each classification scheme is included in three forms in the class_library:
+Each classification scheme is included in three forms:
 1. Classification scheme coordinates of boundaries as a table including the label of the field those coordinates outline (e.g. table class_library.tas).
 2. The geometric polygon version of the labelled fields, containing the suffix “_geom” in the table name (e.g. table class_library.tas_geom).
 3. The classification scheme SQL function, used to call the classification labels of sample composition within a SQL query (e.g. table class_library.tas_class(…)).